NEW · MAY 2026 · Bound State Envelope v1.0

 The Persistence of Pattern: Invariant Tracking Across Context Shifts

 Investigates how cognitive systems maintain tracking of invariants—core patterns that persist across environmental change.
-Examines how stable pattern recognition enables coherent identity and consistent response in dynamic contexts.
+Examines the invariant_tracker channel as essential to coherent identity and consistent response in dynamic contexts.

 Download PDF